MMesbahU/Weggis/Files/angsd.md

 For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

+According to its website *ANGSD is a software for analyzing next generation sequencing data.
+The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
+Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
+This is especially useful for low and medium depth data.
+The software is written in C++ and has been used on large sample sizes.
+This program is not for manipulating BAM/CRAM files, but solely a tool to perform various kinds of analysis.
+We recommend the excellent program SAMtools for outputting and modifying bamfiles.*

-By the end of this tutorial you will learn:
+By the end of this short tutorial you will learn:
-* input and output files
+* how ANGSD handles input and output files
 * how to build up a command line
-* some examples on SNP and genotype calling
+* how to perform SNP and genotype calling
-* estimation of summary stats
+* how to estimate summary stats taking data uncertainty into account.

 We will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.